Become a Student Member

 Hunter Wallace at The University of Tennessee, Chattanooga

-*Please note: A professor recommendation letter is required for your application to be considered complete.
+*Please note: You must be a TSCPA Student Member to be considered.
+A professor recommendation letter is required for your application to be considered complete.
 You cannot access your application after it has been submitted, so please have all proper materials with you before beginning your application.

 For questions, contact Laura Hunt at email@example.com or 615-377-3825.